 How Does a Short Sale Differ From a Foreclosure?

 The impact on a credit score is also very different.
-The impact of a short sale is a significantly lower credit score.
-A short sale may lead to a credit score drop of as little as 150 points, while a foreclosure typically causes a larger drop of 160 points or more.
+A short sale still hits your credit, but it hits less hard than a foreclosure does.
+A short sale may lead to a credit score drop of 50 to 150 points, while a foreclosure typically causes a larger drop of 100 to 160 points or more.
 Sellers who execute a short sale typically avoid large delinquencies and thus will normally experience less loss on their credit score.
-In addition to having less impact on credit, a short sale may allow a borrower to be eligible for a new mortgage in as little as two years, while a foreclosure may leave a borrower waiting seven years.
-A short sale is not a financial loss; it is an effective means to preserve the options available for the borrower’s financial future.
+In addition to having less impact on credit, a short sale may allow a borrower to be eligible for a new mortgage in as little as two years.
+A foreclosure typically leaves a borrower waiting three to seven years, depending on the loan program.
+You still take a loss on the sale, but you keep more of your options open than a foreclosure would leave you.

 How Do Short Sales and Foreclosures Affect Homeowners Differently?